-- Courses numbered 100 to 299 Lower-division undergraduate courses. - Courses numbered 300 to 499 Upper-division undergraduate courses. - Courses numbered 500 to 799 Graduate courses. - Course numbers ending in 5 (e.g., PSTD 575) designate courses that may be pursued for several semesters under the same number, with all credits applicable, within stipulated limits. - Course numbers ending in 85 are special classes that may be offered in any department to reflect singletime offerings of visiting professors or group seminars. - Course numbers ending in 95 are individualized special study programs not a part of the regular curriculum.
+- Courses numbered 001 to 099 Graduate certificate-seeking courses - Courses numbered 100 to 299 Lower-division undergraduate courses. - Courses numbered 300 to 499 Upper-division undergraduate courses. - Courses numbered 500 to 799 Graduate courses. - Course numbers ending in 5 (e.g., PSTD 575) designate courses that may be pursued for several semesters under the same number, with all credits applicable, within stipulated limits. - Course numbers ending in 85 are special classes that may be offered in any department to reflect single-time offerings of visiting professors or group seminars. - Course numbers ending in 95 are individualized special study programs not a part of the regular curriculum.
 Entry application forms are available from the registrar and, when completed, become a learning contract between the student and the instructor.